micmejia/bible-dump/AMPC/Matthew/Matt 24.md

-[^s]Sky and earth will pass away, but My words will not pass away.
+Sky and earth will pass away, but My words will not pass away.